 The journey entailed climbing over high peaks and glaciers.
 This astronaut photograph gives a glimpse of the rugged terrain, where 11 summits exceed 2,000 meters (6,000 feet) in altitude.
 Geologists have proposed that this mountainous island is a continuation of the Andes in South America.

 When MODIS captured this image, wisps of blue-green colored the water off the island’s southwestern coast.
 Norman Kuring of the Ocean Color Team at NASA’s Goddard Space Flight Center explained that the color likely comes from glacial flour.
-South Georgia Island is home to numerous glaciers, which slowly grind the underlying rocks to fine, powdery sediment that washes out to sea.
+South Georgia is home to numerous glaciers, which slowly grind the underlying rocks to fine, powdery sediment that washes out to sea.

 - Government of South Georgia and the South Sandwich Islands.
 The Island.
 Accessed October 5, 2012.